| Gas and oil pipelines residual life assessment based on modern methods of

 detected.
 Prospecting and additional inspection are carried out on these

+segments in order to detect specific defects.
 NIMD is based on measurement of the magnetic field of the earth (Нe) distortions due to changing of the pipe

 metal’s magnetic permeability in SCZ and in the corrosion-fatigue damaging